Legal Landscape

 The most important 2026 regulatory shift so far is FDA's January 13, 2026 request to remove suicidal-behavior and ideation language from obesity GLP-1 labels after the agency found no increased risk.
 That makes the mental-health topic much weaker than it looked in older screenshots or older label versions.

 The current February 2026 Wegovy label also matters because it still gives the clearest public framework for severe GI reactions, pregnancy timing, diabetic retinopathy monitoring, and the thyroid boxed warning.
-It is the label version the site should be anchored to, not older 2024 or 2025 PDFs.
+It is the label version used throughout this site, rather than older 2024 or 2025 PDFs.

 A useful public example is Levin Papantonio's GLP-1 intake criteria sheet.
 That public document screens heavily for brand-name drug use, a qualifying diagnosis, timing close to drug use, ER or hospital treatment, and whether the person already has a lawyer.

 That does not mean every firm uses the same checklist.
-It does show the general shape of a stronger inquiry: brand-name product, objective diagnosis, clear timing, significant treatment, and records that tie the event together.
+It does show the general shape of a more complete inquiry: brand-name product, objective diagnosis, clear timing, significant treatment, and records that tie the event together.

 Which research and trials are worth watching now

 The research topics that matter most right now are severe GI injury, gastric retention, and NAION.
-That is why current semaglutide site content should track FDA and JPML materials together with ophthalmology research and the newer gastric-retention studies.
+FDA and JPML materials, ophthalmology research, and newer gastric-retention studies all help show where the evidence is moving.

-ClinicalTrials.gov listings on gastric contents, semaglutide-induced gastric retention, and reproductive or IVF questions are also worth watching because even when they are not lawsuit studies, they can shift the public evidence base and the search behavior around the drug class.
+ClinicalTrials.gov listings on gastric contents, semaglutide-induced gastric retention, and reproductive or IVF questions are also worth watching because even when they are not lawsuit studies, they can still change the public evidence base around the drug class.

 When To Seek Medical Care